privly/privly-chrome/README.md

 ## Testing/Submitting Bugs ##

 Extension integration test cases are found at [test.privly.org](http://test.privly.org).
 If you have discovered a bug, only [open a public issue](https://github.com/privly/privly-chrome/issues/new) on GitHub if it could not possibly be a security related bug.
 If the bug affects the security of the system, please report it privately at [privly.org](http://www.privly.org/content/bug-report).
 We will then fix the bug and follow a process of responsible disclosure.

+There are also unit and Selenium tests, which are found in the privly-application git submodule.

 ## Developer Documentation ##